 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You'll submit exercises or essays, or take an examination for your core modules.
-You'll produce 5,000 word essays for your option modules.
-For the Research Training module you'll take one examination, complete a short review of a research article, and write a 1,000 word review of a colloquium talk.
-You'll also complete a dissertation.
+A range of assessments formats are used.
+You’ll submit exercises or short essays, or take examinations, for your Autumn Term modules.
+You'll produce 5,000 word essays for your Spring Term option modules.
+For the Research Training module you'll take one examination, and write a methodological critique of a linguistics research paper.
+You will also complete a dissertation.

 The support from the staff, especially those lecturers who I have had contact with, has been excellent.
 I have always been welcomed into their offices to talk about both academic and personal aspects.
 During the masters degree, I constantly asked myself a question: and now? what's next?
 Staff in the department have given me excellent advice and encouraged me to trust myself.Eloi, MA Linguistics